denizTutuncu/SolanaPackage/README.md

 [![CI-iOS](https://github.com/denizTutuncu/SolanaPackage/actions/workflows/CI-iOS.yml/badge.svg?event=pull_request)](https://github.com/denizTutuncu/SolanaPackage/actions/workflows/CI-iOS.yml)

-## Solana Package Framework & Solana Package UI Framework & TREA iOS App
+## Solana Package Framework & Solana Package UI Framework & Blue Giant Labs iOS App
 ####
 The SolanaPackage repository includes a workspace named MySolWallet.
 Inside this workspace, there are two projects: Solana Package and MySolWallet projects.
 The Solana Package project has two framework targets: Solana Package, which contains code that works across different platforms, and SolanaPackageUI, which is specifically for iOS and includes iOS-specific code like the user interface (UI).
 Additionally, there are some test targets.